interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project/progress-report2.md

 </div>

 # What to Submit
-Submit the following to [Gradescope](https://www.gradescope.com/courses/354158/assignments/1987904):
+Submit the following to [Gradescope]({{page.submission_link}}:
 * `milestone3.pdf` which contains your milestone 3 submission.
 To make grading easier, your report should include section headers corresponding to each of the bulleted points.
 As stated earlier, the use of LaTeX and a conference template is required.
-You may choose to use the [template from ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip).
+I recommend that you use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).
 Please message us directly if you'd like to use a LaTeX template from a different conference.